Level 1 Violations

 2.3 Unauthorized Use of Alcoholic Beverages –

-- Public intoxication presenting a threat to oneself or others due to being under the influence of alcoholic beverages.
+b.
+Public intoxication - Presenting a threat to oneself or others due to being under the influence of alcoholic beverages.

-- Underage possession and/or consumption are a violation of state law and will be dealt with by College officials.
+c.
+Underage possession and/or consumption violate state/local law and will be dealt with by College officials.

 2.4 Aiding and Abetting - Assisting, hiring, or encouraging another person to engage in a Level II violation.